SauceLLC/sauce4strava/README.md

 ===========
 ![Sauce](images/logo_horiz_320x120.png)
 #### A browser extension for Strava.com
-The Sauce extension supplements athletic websites like https://strava.com with better cycling and running information.
-It's a simple, lightweight and pure client-side javascript addition.
-There are no external API calls made with this extension and it is open source.
+The Sauce browser extension upgrades strava.com with more stats, features and layouts (e.g. Dark-mode).
+It's FREE, lightweight and easy to use.
+There are no 3rd party services used and it's completely open source.

 Installation